openmc-dev/openmc/docs/source/usersguide/input.rst

               be given in atom percent.
 The same applies for weight percentages.

     An optional attribute/sub-element for each nuclide is ``scattering``.
-This attribute may be set to "ace" to use the scattering laws specified in the ACE files (default).
-Alternatively, when set to "iso-in-lab", the ACE scattering laws are used to sample the outgoing energy but an isotropic-in-lab  distribution is used to sample the outgoing angle at each scattering interaction.
+This attribute may be set to "data" to use the scattering laws specified by the cross section library (default).
+Alternatively, when set to "iso-in-lab", the scattering laws are used to sample the outgoing energy but an isotropic-in-lab  distribution is used to sample the outgoing angle at each scattering interaction.
 The ``scattering`` attribute may be most useful when using OpenMC to compute multi-group cross-sections for deterministic